Dear Mr. Electrician: Where can I find a free National Electrical Code version online?

 Wiremold – Nonmetallic Wireways – Article 378 and article 388 Surface Nonmetallic Raceways

-The NFPA has a free online version of the current edition of the National Electrical Code.
+The NFPA has a free National Electrical Code (NFPA 70) online version of the current edition and older editions.
 You can access it by clicking here and then creating a free account.
+When you get to the page, scroll down a little and click the “Free Access” button.
 No credit card is required, only an email address.

 Electricity can start house fires.
 Electricity can kill or maim.
 It is important that when doing electrical work, safety is a major concern.
 Incorrectly installed wiring is an accident waiting to happen.